jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/linux_sql/README.md

     ```

 ## Implemenation
 The project is implemented through a docker container.
-It gets the host's info of memeory and CPU and gets the host usage of this memory and CPU usage through bash scripts.
-Which those values get added to their respective tables in the database.
+It gets the host's info of memory and CPU and gets the host usage through the use of bash scripts.
+Then those values get added to their respective tables in the database.
 This project is only a MVP and is ran on one host only right now.

 ## Architecture
 ![Architecture of the linux/sql project](./assets/architecture.png)